 What Can I Be Reimbursed For If I Am Injured In A Truck Accident

 - Economic Damages – economic damages are monetary damages and are generally paid to cover or reimburse, present and future medical costs, and lost and future loss of wages.
 Thus, under the law, you may be entitled to receive economic coverage for medical expenses that you paid before filing the lawsuit.
 Additionally, if you will require future medical care because of your accident you may be able to recover compensation for future medical expenses.
 Economic damages can also be awarded for lost time at work.
 If you are involved in a serious accident it is very likely that you will miss time from work due to your injuries.
-If you have lost wages as a result of your injuries and time spent recovering you may be entitled to receive some compensation for the wages that you lost.
 There is no cap on how much can be awarded in damages for economic damage reimbursement.
 The family of a person killed in a truck accident may receive payment for a loss of consortium or services of his or her spouse.
 Furthermore, funeral expenses may be paid, in the event of a death due to a truck accident.

-- Punitive Damages – Punitive damages are a form of compensation that is essentially given to punish the at-fault driver in instances where their behavior is considered intolerable.
-If you were involved in an accident involving a tractor-trailer driver who was drinking, driving recklessly, or who engaged in aggressive driving behavior with the intent of injuring you, you may be able to receive punitive damages.
+- Punitive Damages – If you were involved in an accident involving a tractor-trailer driver who was drinking, driving recklessly, or who engaged in aggressive driving behavior with the intent of injuring you, you may be able to receive punitive damages.

 Contact a I-70 Pennsylvania Truck Accident Attorney to Fight for You